fleetdm/fleet/frontend/README.md

 **Modals**
-1) When creating a modal with a form inside, the action buttons (cancel, save, delete, etc.) should be wrapped in the `modal-button-wrap` class to keep unified styles.
+1) When creating a modal with a form inside, the action buttons (cancel, save, delete, etc.) should be wrapped in the `modal-cta-wrap` class to keep unified styles.

 **Forms**
 1) When creating a form, **not** in a modal, use the class `${baseClass}__button-wrap` for the